How Do Medical IoT Devices Improve Patient Care? Key Examples

 • Authorization and authentication.
 Any medical device and the infrastructure it’s connected to should limit access to data at all stages of interaction to prevent interception.

 • An orchestrated update process.
-Updating IoT hardware and software is no easy task and it once again can expose devices to cyberattacks.
+Updating IoT hardware and software is no easy task and it can expose devices to cyberattacks.
 Manufacturers and developers should adopt a secure and effective process for updating the system and validating it across all the devices that are in use.

 • User instructions.
 Finally, giving end-users clear instructions on installation, configuration, and access won’t hurt.